adrijakhastagir/Omnet_Simulation_SAR_FYDP/README.md

-# OMNeT++ Simulation for Teleoperated Rover Communication
+# OMNeT++ Simulation for Teleoperated Search and Rescue Rover Communication

 This repository contains three OMNeT++ simulation approaches for wireless data transmission in a teleoperated rover system, focusing on different mapping sensor configurations.